Ddennc/spring_data_jpa/README.md

 # Spring Boot REST API with JPA

 ## Description
 A Spring Boot REST API for managing employees using JPA for data persistence.
-Supports CRUD operations and interacts with an H2 in-memory database.
+Supports CRUD operations and interacts with an MySQL in-memory database.

 ## Tech Stack
 - Java 17